eKids Junior

 Say With Me Ages 2-3

 Say with me...
-God looked at David's heart.
+God has a plan!

 Say with me...
-God helped David!
+God made everything!

 Q&A Ages 4–Kindergarten